spotify/rspec-dns/README.md

 If this file is missing Resolv will use the settings in /etc/resolv.conf.

-If you need to incrase the timeout above the [default](https://github.com/ruby/ruby/blob/trunk/lib/resolv.rb#L344) you can do so like this:
+If you need to increase the timeout above the [default](https://github.com/ruby/ruby/blob/trunk/lib/resolv.rb#L344) you can do so like this:

 ```yaml
 nameserver: